 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to failed.
 It also sets the subscriptionFailed-SP-List.